What is API Security?

 What is Credential Stuffing for APIs?

-Credential stuffing is a type of cyber attack where an attacker uses stolen credentials, such as usernames and passwords, that attackers obtain from a data breach of one service to attempt unauthorized access
+It is a form of cyber attack where an attacker uses stolen credentials, such as usernames and passwords, that attackers obtain from a data breach of one service to attempt unauthorized access

 to another, unrelated service.